-Class number of Theme Description times The purpose and role of geoinformatics, and the techniques related to Introduction 1 geoinformatics are introduced.
-The student will understand (1) image format, (2) spatial filtering, (3) feature 2 Image processing extraction, and (4) geometric transformation.
-Digital The student will understand (1) interior orientation, (2) exterior orientation, (3) 2 colinearity condition, and (4) coplanarity condition, and (5) epipolar line. photogrammetry The student will understand (1) visible and reflective infrared remote sensing, 2 Remote sensing (2) thermal remote sensing, (3) microwave remote sensing, and (4) LiDAR (Light Detection and Ranging).
-6
+Theme Class number of times Description 4 The purpose and role of geoinformatics, and the techniques related to Introduction 1 geoinformatics are introduced.
+CIE 7 The student will understand how to represent geographic information and the GIS 1 geographic information system.
+Digital 4 The student will understand (1) interior orientation, (2) exterior orientation, (3) photogrammetry colinearity condition, and (4) coplanarity condition, and (5) epipolar line.
+The student will understand (1) visible and reflective infrared remote sensing, Remote sensing 3 (2) thermal remote sensing, (3) microwave remote sensing, and (4) LiDAR (Light Detection and Ranging).